topjohnwu/Magisk/docs/details.md

 ### Notes
 - Sometimes, completely replacing a folder is inevitable.
 For example you want to replace `/system/priv-app/SystemUI` in your stock rom.
 In stock roms, system apps usually comes with pre-optimized files.
 If your replacement `SystemUI.apk` is deodexed (which is most likely the case), you would want to replace the whole `/system/priv-app/SystemUI` to make sure the folder only contains the modified `SystemUI.apk` and **NOT** merge with the pre-optimized files.
-- If you are using the [Magisk Module Template](https://github.com/topjohnwu/magisk-module-template), you can create a list of folders you want to directly replace in `config.sh`, the installation scripts will handle the creation of `.replace` files for you.
+- If you are using the [Magisk Module Template](https://github.com/topjohnwu/magisk-module-template), you can create a list of folders you want to replace in the file `config.sh`.
+The installation scripts will handle the creation of `.replace` files into the listed folders for you.
 - Adding non-existing target items is a relatively expensive operation.
 Magisk would need to do **MANY** under-the-hood tasks to achieve it.
-Replacing a whole folder is recommended if viable, it reduces the complexity of the generation of the mounting tree and could speed up the booting time
+Replacing a whole folder is recommended if viable, it reduces the complexity of the construction of the mounting tree and could speed up the booting time

 ## Simple Mount Details
 Some files require to be mounted much earlier in the boot process, currently known are bootanimation and some libs (most users won't change them).
-You can simply just place your files into the corresponding path under `/cache/magisk_mount`.
-At boot time, Magisk will **clone all the attributes of the target file**, including selinux contexts, permission mode, owner/group to the file, and bind mount to the target.
-You don't need to worry about the metadatas for files placed under `/cache/magisk_mount`.
+You can simply place your modified files into the corresponding path under `/cache/magisk_mount`.
+At boot time, Magisk will **clone all the attributes from the target file**, which includes selinux context, permission mode, owner, group.
+It'll then bind mount the file to the target.
+This means you don't need to worry about the metadatas for files placed under `/cache/magisk_mount`: copy the file to the correct place, reboot then you're done!

-This mode does not feature the same complex Magic Mount implementation, it will only cover the case when a source leaf's target item exists in `/system`.
+This mode does not feature the same complex Magic Mount implementation, it will mount a source leaf to an existing target item under `/system`.

 For example, you want to replace `/system/media/bootanimation.zip`, copy your new boot animation zip to `/cache/magisk_mount/system/media/bootanimation.zip,` Magisk will mount your files in the next reboot.